 Population change since 2010

-The former West Somerset area has seen no population growth and is estimated to have shrunk very slightly in that time.
+The former West Somerset area has seen nearly no population growth in that time.

 There are no official population estimates for towns and villages however there are estimates of 'built-up areas'.
 Built-up areas were calculated for the 2011 Census using a 'bricks and mortar' approach.
 Due to the way they are calculated they may not match expectations of town boundaries and where there is little to no gap between towns/villages they are merged.
 For example, in Somerset, Burnham-on-Sea, Highbridge, Berrow and Brean are all classed as one built-up area because there is not a large enough gap between them.
 It also means that locations like RNAS Yeovilton are listed with their own population.